-- FIPS Mode is now enabled by default! - This is a SIGNIFICANT change and may impact many of your running applications that use encryption. - If you are upgrading, do NOT enable FIPS mode without extensive testing as it may cause various applications to not function properly any longer. - The rsyslog module has been completely rewritten to support rsyslog 7.4.
-This is a breaking change from previous releases and will require active updates to existing systems. - Critical Variable Changes - The global rsyslog::log_server_list variable is now set to send to all of the servers in the Array by default. - · This variable defaults to the global log_servers Array in Hiera. - There is a new variable rsyslog::failover_log_servers which is an Array of failover log servers to be used for your system.
+- FIPS Mode is now enabled by default!

+- This is a SIGNIFICANT change and may impact many of your running applications that use encryption.

+- If you are upgrading, do NOT enable FIPS mode without extensive testing as it may cause various applications to not function properly any longer.

+- The rsyslog module has been completely rewritten to support rsyslog 7.4.
+This is a breaking change from previous releases and will require active updates to existing systems.
+All modules with rsyslog integration ave been updated to accommodate this change:

+- Critical Variable Changes

+- \ The global rsyslog::log\server\list variable is now set to send to all of the servers in the Array by default.

+- · This variable defaults to the global log\servers Array in Hiera.

+- \ There is a new variable rsyslog::failover\log\servers which is an Array of failover log servers to be used for your system.
 These will be tried, in order, until successful messages can be sent.

 - Updated Modules:

-- aide
+- \ aide

-- apache
+- \ apache

-- auditd
+- \ auditd

-- dhcp
+- \ dhcp

-- logstash
+- \ logstash

-- openldap
+- \ openIdap

-- rsync
+- \ rsync

-- simp
+- \ simp

-- sudosh
+- \ sudosh

-- In RHEL6, we updated the OpenLDAP password policy overlay to not conflict with the 6.7 update.
-This requires a manual update on existing systems using the following LDIF.
+- There was a bug in previous versions of SIMP that require the following LDIF to be run manually on the systems to correct the password policy checking.

-- dn: cn=default,ou=pwpolicies,dc=your,dc=domain changetype: modify replace: pwdCheckModule pwdCheckModule: simp_check_password.so dn: cn=noExpire_noLockout,ou=pwpolicies,dc=your,dc=domain changetype: modify replace: pwdCheckModule pwdCheckModule: simp_check_password.so
+- dn: cn=default,ou=pwpolicies,dc=your,dc=domain changetype: modify replace: pwdCheckModule pwdCheckModule: simp\check\password.so dn: cn=noExpire\noLockout,ou=pwpolicies,dc=your,dc=domain changetype: modify replace: pwdCheckModule pwdCheckModule: simp\check\password.so

 - The Electrical and SIMP modules for elasticsearch have been combined.